 If you’re wondering how all this stuff ended up beneath the Gulf of Mexico, it’s because sea levels were much lower during the last Ice Age.
 During that period, much of Earth’s water was lock up in the giant glaciers that covered vast tracts of the Northern Hemisphere.
 The coast of present day Texas was about fifty miles further out than it is now.

-Whisky Bridge Crosses the Brazos River on State Highway 21, east of College Station.
+Whisky Bridge Crosses the Brazos River on State Highway 21, west of College Station.
 The unusual name dates back to the era when Brazos County was dry.
 Whiskey bridge was the closest crossing into “wet” Burleson county to Texas A&M. Some enterprising spirit set up a liquor store just on the other side of the bridge, waiting to “refresh” thirsty Aggies.

 The river banks below the bridge have earned the reputation of being the most fossiliferous site in Texas.
 The strata exposed by the erosive action of the river are of Eocene age, about 35 million years old.
 At that time most of Southeast Texas was under a shallow sea, so fossilized corals, sharks teeth, clams and sea snails can be found.

 If you go to Whiskey Bridge, you are guaranteed to find fossils.
 The site is on public land, so it’s okay to keep what you find.
 There’s a little gravel area on the side of the highway where you can park, and then all you have to do is make your way down to the river’s edge.
 Accessing the site can be difficult depending on weather conditions.
 If there’s been a lot of rain, the banks can get muddy and steep.
 Even in the best conditions prepare to get muddy.
 It’s probably not the best place to bring small kids.
 However, for older kids and adults, it’s generally perfectly fine.